Give your chords more blues feeling

 When you are playing blues on guitar, you can do lots of more to get a bluesy sound than just playing the regular dominant chords.
 There are many alternative chord shapes that brings blues feeling to the music.
 Some of them are presented in this article.

 Let’s begin with comparing a normal F7 barre chord with an alternative F7 chord.

 Standard F7 Alternate F7

 In the second version, the extra Eb on the fifth string gives us more of that blues sound.
 The same thing can be done playing barre chords in the second position with A shape.
 Here's Bb7 in two different ways.

 Standard Bb7 Alternate Bb7

-If you still have troubles with barre chords you can of course use open chords as wel, based on the same pattern from the last diagrams above.
+If you still have troubles with barre chords you can of course use open chords as well, based on the same pattern from the last diagrams above.
 All you have to do is to remove the index finger:

 Dominant 9 chords

 To give our blues experiment some extra flavor we can add 9th chords.
-These can also be played as moveable chords and here’s the shape to use (notice the similarity with the open B7 chord).
+These can also be played as movable chords and here’s the shape to use (notice the similarity with the open B7 chord).

 See all articles about guitar.